hthetiot/cpbitmap-to-png/README.md

 $ npm install -g cpbitmap-to-png
 ```

-Create a global symlink for a dependency.
+Optionally, create a global symlink for a dependency.

 ```node
 npm link